Jeongyeon-Choi/jeongyeon-choi.github.io/_projects/4_project.md

 ## Overview

-This project explores mental health challenges across social groups through large-scale text analysis of posts collected from the Korean online community platform *MindCafe*.
-Focusing on the Employment/Career board and the Mental Health board, the project investigates how concerns related to education, employment, interpersonal relationships, and emotional well-being vary across different life stages.
+This project explores **mental health challenges across social groups** through large-scale text analysis of posts collected from the Korean online community platform *MindCafe*.
+Focusing on the **Employment/Career board** and the **Mental Health board**, the project investigates how concerns related to education, employment, interpersonal relationships, and emotional well-being vary across different life stages.

 Using computational text analysis and visualization techniques, the project examines how stress, depression, anxiety, and academic pressure emerge within online discourse.
 The analysis combines temporal trend analysis, topic modeling, social network analysis, and word cloud visualization to identify recurring themes and emotional patterns across user groups.